Overview

 - Facilitating virtual and in-person prospective student Bear Chats and coordinating breakout rooms via Zoom

-- Engaging with prospective students electronically via email, Zoom, phone, ZeeMee, Welcome to College, etc.
+- Engaging with prospective students electronically via email, Zoom, phone, ZeeMee, etc.

 - Providing support for panels, information sessions, webinars, etc.